Data-Science-for-Linguists-2025/News-Bias-Assessment/README.md

 # News-Bias-Assessment
-Claire McLean
-An NLP-based bias assessment of articles from major news sources
+Claire McLean's project: An NLP-based bias assessment of articles from major news sources